mongodb/docs/source/includes/fact-favorite-query.rst

    .. step:: Open query history

-      Click the :guilabel:`History` button on the query bar.
+      Click the :guilabel:`History` button on the query bar in the :guilabel:`Documents` pane.

       .. figure:: /images/compass/query-history-view.png
          :figwidth: 720 px